holepunchto/bare-android/README.md

 Native addons will be linked into [`app/src/main/addons/`](app/src/main/addons) as part of the build process and will be automatically included in the final APK bundle by Gradle.

+## Running

+> [!IMPORTANT]
+> You may experience problems running the app on an emulated Android device due to https://github.com/holepunchto/libjs/issues/4.
+If you encounter crashes, try running the app on a real Android device instead.

 ## License

 Apache-2.0